Proactive Service Management: 5 Steps To A More Proactive Approach

 - Poor incident documentation, measurement, and reporting

 While a dedicated IT problem management team may not be a feasible option for all organizations, these top five steps can get you closer – faster – to a more proactive approach to IT service management and issue resolution (and happier customers):

 - ASSIGN OWNERSHIP Even if you’re not able to dedicate budget and multiple resources to a formal IT solution team, you can still take action to help your organization begin the shift toward more proactive planning.
 Assign a gatekeeper who is “responsible and accountable for problem management,” says Peter Summers of Hornbill Systems Management.
 This individual can establish some basic processes for consistent identification and documentation of issues and their resolutions.

 - ESTABLISH CLEAR DEFINITIONS While “problem” and “incident” may appear to mean the same thing, both Mann and Lawless agree there are important distinctions.
 Lawless defines an incident as a one-time occurrence, and a problem is a series of similar, recurring incidents.
 Typical incident management strives to restore service as soon as possible.
-Problem management often requires more in-depth analysis of the related incidents with a goal of determining a root cause.
+Proactive problem management often requires more in-depth analysis of the related incidents with a goal of determining a root cause.
 Clear definition of terms will set expectations and help everyone – from the service desk to IT firefighters to the business stakeholders – support an appropriate response for immediate and for long-term resolutions.

 - PRIORITIZE BASED ON BUSINESS IMPACT Issues are not all five-alarm fires.
 Each issue will have a different impact on the business, and that’s a great way to help you prioritize your response.
 Summers suggests that you “identify ‘major impact’ incidents: those that result in lost productivity, repeat incidents, or similar incidents…and – based on that impact – their urgency levels (e.g., 1 = immediate, 4 = five days).”
 Be sure to involve your business stakeholders early in the discussion to ensure that your priorities are aligned with the business needs.